nico9819/Local-ChatGPT/README.md

 5. The chatbot's response will appear in the chat window above.

-6. Continue the conversation by entering more messages.
+6. Continue the conversation by sending more messages.

 ## Customization